Universal Hinge Patterns for Folding Strips Efficiently into Any Grid Polyhedron: Rigid Motion Avoiding Collision

 So far we have focused on just specifying a final folded state for the strip, and ignored the issue of how to continuously move the strip into that folded state.
 In this section, we show how to achieve this using a \emph{rigid folding motion}, that is, a continuous motion that keeps all polygonal faces between hinges rigid/planar, bending only at the hinges, and avoids collisions throughout the motion.
 Rigid folding motions are important for applications to real-world programmable matter made out of stiff material except at the hinges.
 Our approach may still suffer from practical issues, as it requires a large (temporary) accumulation of many layers in an accordion form.

 We prove that, if the grid polyhedron $P$ has feature size at least~$2$, then we can construct a rigid motion of the strip folding without collision.
-(By \emph{feature size at least $2$}, we mean that every exterior voxel of $P$ is contained in some empty $2\times 2\times 2$ box.)
-If the grid polyhedron we wish to fold has feature size~$1$, then one solution is to scale the polyhedron by a factor of~$2$, and then the results here apply.
+(By \emph{feature size at least $2$}, we mean that every exterior voxel of $P$ is contained in some $2\times 2\times 2$ box with empty interior.
+For example, Figure~\ref{dog1} does not have this property because of the voxels between adjacent legs and ears.)
+If the grid polyhedron we wish to fold does not have this property, then one solution is to scale the polyhedron by a factor of~$2$, and then the results here apply.